 Those products are intended for a treat only, and are not a substitute for a balanced diet.

 If you feed your dog chicken jerky products, watch for signs of a Fanconi syndrome-like illness:

 - Increased water consumption and/or increased urination

 If your pet exhibits any of these symptoms, take them to a veterinarian.
 The FDA’s Veterinary Laboratory Response Network (VLRN) is available to your veterinarian to support diagnostics.
-You can submit a Pet Food Complaint with an online form.

 The government hasn’t been able to identify a contaminant or cause for these illnesses.